vele616/monorepo/packages/jobboard/website/content/jobs/senior-full-stack-engineer-remote-posthog-kfVFO.md

 jobType: "other"
 logoUrl: "https://jobboard-logos-bucket.s3.eu-central-1.amazonaws.com/posthog"
 companyWebsite: "http://www.posthog.com/"
-summary: "If you have you have strong experience with relevant, consider applying to PostHog's job post for a new senior full stack engineer."
+summary: "If you have you have strong experience with relevant, consider applying to PostHog's job post for a new Senior Full Stack Engineer."
 summaryBackup: "PostHog is looking for a senior full stack engineer that has experience in: #reactjs, #python, #analysis."
-featured: 20
+featured: 8
 ---

 ## Description